 This series of 30-minute lectures introduces the life and work of the artist, William Hogarth.
-Born in London in 1697, Hogarth went on to undertake an apprenticeship as an engraver, which he later abandoned.
-He is most noted for his serialised works satirising society and morality.
-His works became hugely popular due to the mass production and distribution of his etchings.
+Born in London in 1697, Hogarth went on to pursue a varied, controversial and consistently innovative artistic career.
+He is most noted for his ‘modern moral subjects’, which consisted of pictorial sequences satirising Georgian society and morality.
+Hogarth’s impact has been long-lasting, and the final two films of this series explore a pair of important responses to his work on the part of two major contemporary artists.

 Lectures will be released weekly from 8 April to 13 May 2021.